dmakeroam/adonis-eureka/README.md

 # Adonis Eureka

-> ServiceProvider for registering an AdonisJs Application with Netflix Eureka
+> :package: ServiceProvider for registering an AdonisJs Application with Netflix Eureka

+**:warning: This package is under heavy development!**

 Adonis Eureka is a Service Provider for registering an AdonisJs 4 application with [Eureka built by Netflix](https://github.com/Netflix/eureka).
-It also works with the Spring Cloud powered version of Eureka.
+It also works with the :leaves: Spring Cloud powered version of Eureka.

 Built on top of [eureka-js-client](https://github.com/jquatier/eureka-js-client) for Node.js.

-## Requirements
+## :hand: Requirements
  - AdonisJs >= 4.0
  - Adonis Ignitor (```$ adonis install @adonisjs/ignitor```)

-## Setup
+## :hammer: Setup

 #### Install via adonis